dev0root6/Next-js-Webapp-SAST-DAST/README.md

-# Captcha finder (Educational Demo)

-This is a minimal Next.js app that implements a tiny CAPTCHA-based game and an in-memory leaderboard.
-It intentionally contains weaknesses for learning purposes:

 - An XSS vector: user-provided player names are rendered into the leaderboard using `dangerouslySetInnerHTML` without sanitization.
 - Weak server-side validation: the API accepts any submitted score without authoritative checks.